-First, you need to understand that your scanner works as a keyboard input.
-When it scans a code it sends the corresponding set of numbers or letters to your computer just as you were typing them into the keyboard.
-When using the Korona POS you may enter numbers into your keyboard end then hit the “Enter” key.
+First, understand that your scanner works as a keyboard input.
+When it scans a code it sends the corresponding set of numbers or letters to your computer just as you typed them into the keyboard.
+When using KORONA POS you may enter numbers into your keyboard end, then hit the “Enter” key.
 This will tell the software to search for the corresponding product.
 The scanner works the exact same way.

-If, when you scan a barcode, you can see that a number has been entered into the POS but nothing else has happened, we need to enable the scanner to send a “carriage return,” which is another way of saying “press the ‘enter‘ key.”
+When you scan a barcode, if you see that a number has been entered into the POS, but nothing else has happened, you will need to enable the scanner to send a “carriage return.”
+In other words, “press the ‘enter‘ key.”

-If, when you scan a barcode, numbers are added or subtracted to the end or beginning of the code we need to enable or disable “leading numbers” or “check numbers”, or possibly even the “country code.”
+When you scan a barcode, if numbers are added or subtracted to the end or beginning of the code, you will need to enable or disable “leading numbers,” “check numbers”, or possibly even the “country code.”

 In order to change the settings on your scanner, you need to print out the set-up barcodes and scan them with your barcode scanner.
-Attached are product specific quick-start guides as well as links to the full product manuals.
+Attached are product-specific quick-start guides and links to the full product manuals.

-To the right, you can see examples of both UPC-A and UPC-E codes.
-The UPC-A code is 12 digits while the UPC-E is 8.
-The first number is called the leading digit and the last is called the check digit.
+Below are examples of both UPC-A and UPC-E codes.
+The UPC-A code is 12 digits, while the UPC-E is 8.
+The first number is called the leading digit, and the last is called the check digit.

 If the UPC-A scans as “0022334545453” or the UPC-E scans as “00223393” then the country code is enabled.
 The country code for the USA is “0” and is invisible.
 This is known as EAN-13, the “13” meaning 13 digits (12 plus the country code).

-When adding products into your database, you can even scan them in.
-With your scanner attached to the computer accessing the cloud, click Add New Code, scan the item and then click save.
-Since your scanner is already set up, either by default or with your specifications, it will enter the code into the text field the same way it will when you then attach the scanner to the POS terminal.
+You can also use your scanner to enter products into your database.
+With your scanner attached to the computer accessing the cloud, click Add New Code, scan the item, and then click Save.
+Since your scanner is already set up, either by default or with your specifications, it will enter the code into the text field the same way it will when you attach the scanner to the POS terminal.